tarun360/tarun360.github.io/_pages/failed projects.md

 nav_order: 5
 ---

-## Some failed projects

-I somehow feel like some of my failed projects are maybe more interesting than the ones that actually worked out.
+I somehow feel like some of my failed/incomplete projects are maybe more interesting than the ones that actually worked out.
 So, this is a page to record them since I am not sure how to squeeze them into a regular ol' resume.

 #### Real-time capabilities of Android OS